Last update: October, 2017. Wrike, Inc.

 Monitoring user activities

 Wrike offers the possibility to get a report with up-to-date account activity information, including authentication events, changes in the authorization and access controls, sharing folders and tasks, and other security activities.

 Wrike uses Transport Layer Security (TLS) TLS 1.2 with a preferred AES 256 bit algorithm in CBC mode and 2048-bit server key length with most modern browsers.

 When you access Wrike via a web browser, mobile applications, email add-in, or browser extension, TLS technology protects your information using both server authentication and data encryption.
 This is equivalent to network security methods used in banking and leading e-commerce sites.
 All users of Wrike get the same encryption reliability, regardless of their subscription type, so that your passwords, cookies, and sensitive information is reliably protected from all eavesdropping.

 User files uploaded to Wrike servers are automatically encrypted with AES 256 using per file keys.
 If someone were to gain physical access to the file storage, this data would be encrypted and impossible to read directly.
 These encryption keys are stored in a secure key vault, which is a separate database decoupled from the file storage layer.

-Wrike provides access to workspace via Android and iOS applications, which inherit security functional from web-based application, but also have additional features like Certificate Pinning and app level protections using PIN code or fingerprint, allowing mobile access to be more secure.
+Wrike provides access to workspace via Android and iOS applications, which inherit security functional from web-based application, but also have additional security features like encryption at rest, certificate pinning, checking against rooted/jailbroken device and application-level protections using PIN code or fingerprint, allowing mobile access to be more secure.